jeroenvanmaanen/archetype-nix-haskell/README.md

 # Archetype of a Haskell project built with Nix

+I mostly followed [Getting Started Haskell Project with Nix](https://maybevoid.com/posts/2019-01-27-getting-started-haskell-nix.html) by _Soares Chen_.
+Any flaws are of course my own.

 ```
 [host]$ docker build --tag jeroenvm/nix . # Optional.
 It is also available on Docker Hub
 [host]$ docker run --rm -ti -v "${HOME}:${HOME}" -w "$(pwd)" jeroenvm/nix